ennorehling/ennodb/INSTALL.md

     # retrieve the value for key "foo":
     curl http://localhost/ennodb/foo

 If this prints "Hello World", then you've done it.

+Alternatively, install the sample web applications by linking them from your web server's root directory.
+Depending on your distribution or web server configuration, this may be in /usr/share/nginx/www or not.

+    sudo ln -sf /opt/share/ennodb/www/* /usr/share/nginx/www

-Alternatively, open http://your.host.name/keyval.html in your browser and fiddle around with it.
+Now open http://your.host.name/keyval.html in your browser and fiddle around with it to see the database service in action.